diamondrod/handy_development_containers/README.md

-# Handly Virtul Machine
+# Handly Virtual Machine

+Scripts to build a simple development environments with Docker containers.

-## Build Virtual Machine Image
+## 1. Build Virtual Machine Image

 1. Create a source voulme of the machine name under a persistent location (For example, you can create a directory `MyMachine` under `/your/dev/files`).
 2. Create a directory of the machine name under this repository root (namely, `handy_development_containers`).